What is an Order Confirmation?

 2. Don’t Forget the Shipping Information

-This is an integral part of any online order confirmation since you need to keep your customer informed of the status of their order.
+This is an integral part of any online order confirmation since you need to keep your customers informed of the status of their order.

 A good order confirmation email should show the estimated date that the client will receive the order.
 It should also show the order tracking number (if available).